 Disgraced cyclist Lance Armstrong has agreed a settlement with the Sunday Times after it sued him for about £1m, the paper has announced.

 Armstrong, 41, had been paid £300,000 to settle a libel case in 2004 after the newspaper alleged he had cheated.

-After US officials last year found Armstrong had led a "sophisticated" doping programme, the paper demanded the money back plus interest and costs.
+After US officials last year found Armstrong had the paper demanded the money back plus interest and costs.

 The Sunday Times said it had reached a "mutually acceptable final resolution".